Skip to content

 1. Start all 5 backing service containers

-2. Install dependencies via Poetry
+2. Install dependencies via uv

 3. Run the full test suite (protean test -c FULL)